giovanniboscu/continuous-section-field/docs/aes/README.md

 #### Case B - degraded tower

-In the YAML model, the undegraded value `weight: 210000000000` provides the base axial/bending participation value.
-In the degraded case, the assigned `weight_law` overrides this constant value and defines the station-wise field $E(z)$ directly.
+In this specific case, $E_0 = 210000000000$ Pa, corresponding to the undegraded value assigned in the YAML model as `weight: 210000000000`.
+The degraded `weight_law` overrides this constant value and defines the station-wise elastic modulus field $E(z)$ directly.

 $$
 E(z)=E_0 \max\left[